 Discrepancies between the rich and poor have been exacerbated even more this year by the COVID-19 pandemic.
-As states decide whether their school districts will have in-person learning this fall, studies show that low-income students will suffer the greatest “learning loss” due to partial or total remote learning.
+Low-income students have suffered the greatest “learning loss” due to partial or total remote learning.
 One contributing factor is that people in low-income districts are less likely to have the technological resources they need.

 States that provide equitable funding to all school districts can help prevent poor students from having lower graduation rates, lower rates of pursuing higher education and smaller future incomes than their wealthy peers.
-The difference is dramatic: College graduates have $460 - $1,154 higher median weekly earnings than people with a high school diploma and no college experience, depending on the degree.
+The difference is dramatic: College graduates have $524 - $1,112 higher median weekly earnings than people with a high school diploma and no college experience, depending on the degree.

-Missouri has the 21st least equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
+Missouri has the 20th least equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
 To find out where school funding is distributed most equitably, WalletHub scored 516 districts in Missouri based on two metrics: average household income and expenditures for public elementary and secondary schools per pupil.
 Read on for the district ranking and a complete description of our methodology.

 Note: For visual purposes, we included only the top 7 school districts by enrollment from each category.
-Rank 1 on the “Expenditures Ranking” means highest expenditures and Rank 1 on “Income Ranking” means lowest income.

 Most & Least Equitable School Districts in Missouri